Yumiko Udo

-Yumiko Udo (有働 由美子, Udō Yumiko) is a Japanese journalist, television reporter, television personality, and former NHK Announcer.
+Yumiko Udo (有働 由美子, Udō Yumiko) is a Japanese journalist, television reporter, television personality, and former NHK announcer, affiliated with Chatterbox.

 Early years

 Udo was born in Ijūin Town (now Hioki City), Kagoshima Prefecture, Japan.
 At an early age she moved to Osaka, where she grew up.
 Failing to pass the entrance examination for Osaka University, she eventually went on to Kobe College instead.

-She was hired by NHK in 1991.
+Udo became interested in newspaper reporting when she was in fourth grade.

-Her hobbies included reading, traveling and cooking.
-Also, she was a good kendo player and a licensee of the second grade of it from the All Japan Kendo Federation.
+She was a kendo player and got a licensee of the second grade of it from the All Japan Kendo Federation.
+Her other hobbies included reading, traveling and cooking.
 She belonged to the kendo club when she was a junior and senior high school student.

 Career

+As a news reporter, announcer and anchor

+She was hired by NHK in 1991.
 Spending a few years as a cub sports reporter at the NHK Osaka Branch, Udo moved to Tokyo and became a news anchor for NHK News Ohayō Nippon in 1994.
 She worked at Saturday Sports, Sunday Sports and NHK News 10 as an anchor.
 She was involved in live coverage works in sport events and Olympic games.

+In June 2007, Udo was moved to New York City as a correspondent.
+She stayed there for about two years and a half.
+She was promoted as Chief Announcer in June 2008.
+This role is held only by 15% of all announcers, around 500 men and women.